-Combine custom page menus, featured posts, sliders and other content into any widget area that can be customized on a per-page or site-wide basis.
+Display custom menus, featured posts, custom post types, metadata and other content on a per-page/post or site-wide basis.

 Here is a very simple example that illustrates the basics: a Parent Profile replaced by a Child Profile.